MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-security-tenant-level-planning.md

 This article may also be relevant for self-service Power BI creators who create, publish, and manage content in workspaces.

 The series of articles is intended to expand upon the content in the [Power BI security white paper](whitepaper-powerbi-security.md).
-Whereas the Power BI security white paper focuses on key technical topics such as authentication, data residency, and network isolation, the primary goal of the series is to provide you with considerations and decisions to help you plan for security and privacy.
+While the Power BI security white paper focuses on key technical topics such as authentication, data residency, and network isolation, the primary goal of the series is to provide you with considerations and decisions to help you plan for security and privacy.

 Because Power BI content can be used and secured in different ways, many tactical decisions will be made by content creators.
 However, there are some strategic planning decisions to make at the tenant level, too.
 Those strategic planning decisions are the focus for this article.

 We recommend that you make the tenant-level security decisions as early as possible because they'll affect everything else.
-Also, it's easier to make other security decisions when you have clarity on your overall security goals and objectives.
+Also, it's easier to make other security decisions once you have clarity on your overall security goals and objectives.

 ## Power BI administration

 The Power BI administrator is a high-privilege role that has significant control over Power BI.
-We recommend that you carefully consider who's assigned this role because a Power BI administrator can perform many high-level functions, such as:
+We recommend that you carefully consider who's assigned to this role because a Power BI administrator can perform many high-level functions, including:

 - **Tenant settings management:** Administrators can manage the [tenant settings](/power-bi/admin/service-admin-portal-about-tenant-settings) in the admin portal.
 They can enable or disable settings and allow or disallow specific users or groups within settings.
 It's important to understand that your tenant settings have a significant influence on the user experience.
 - **Workspace role management:** Administrators can update [workspace](/power-bi/admin/service-admin-portal-workspaces) roles in the admin portal.
 They can potentially update workspace security to access any data or grant rights to other users to access any data in the Power BI service.